Why Your Melasma Won’t Go Away (Even When You’re Doing Everything Right)

 “What is my body responding to?”

-Because melasma is not random.
+Because melasma is not just pigment.

 It’s a reflection of: